Shannon-Goddard/Goddard_Shannon_Mapping_Earthquakes/README.md

 <br/>
 <br/>
 <br/>
-### logicStep2
+### logicStep2.js
-As a first step in making the earthquake data more visually appealing, we added some styling to the earthquake data and varied the radius of each earthquake based on the magnitude.
+As a first step in making the earthquake data more visually appealing, we added some styling to the earthquake data in [logicStep2.js](/Earthquakes_past7days/static/js/logicStep1.js) and varied the radius of each earthquake based on the magnitude.
 <img align="left" width="550" src="/pics/step2.png">
 <br/>
 <br/>